tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### NIFI and Why

 Welcome NIFI!NIFI is an end-to-end system that can collect/receive and act of data real-time.
-Real-time data validation, collection of data from external sources, real-time aggregation, pre-aggregation are data requirements of the Tazama system.
+Real-time data validation, collection of data from external sources, real-time aggregation, pre-aggregation are data requirements of the Tazama platform.
 NIFI as a tool fulfills those requirements.

 ## Multi-modal Database

 ### Tazama Business Need

-Tazama system is expected to serve 3k to 10k+ TPS.
+Tazama platform is expected to serve 3k to 10k+ TPS.
 It is expected to find criminal/fraudulent intent through transaction analysis, pre-aggregation, data enrichment, real-time aggregation, 1000s of Rules and 100s of Typologies in various channels.

 ### Why Multi-modal database?